Antebios/vsts-btdf-projver-task/overview.md

 ## Why the padding of zeros?

 MSI Patch number has a limitiation value of 65,535, which is 5 characters long.
 So I take the "3" and "4" and fill the remaining space with zeros.

+## Update to 0.1.9
+When using GitVersion and tagging a release, the produced MSI should have a clean version "1.2.3", but instead is incorrectly being set to "1.2.3.4" where "4" is the pre-release or commits since last tagged.
+But when using tags in conjunction with GitVersion this is deemed a "blessed" release artifact and should be reflected in the naming convention of the msi, thus no need for a fourth component to the version number.